yellowgh0st/gooddata-js-interview/README.md

 3. Run `yarn install`.
 4. Run `HTTPS=true yarn start`.
 5. Visit https://localhost:3000/account.html, and log in using your GoodData account credentials.
-   - If you do not have a GoodData account yet, [create a trial one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).
+   - If you do not have a GoodData account yet, [create one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).
    - After creating a GoodData account, you will be redirected to our Launch Product Tour (Dashboards tab).
 Feel free to close the web page and focus on your homework.
 The Product Tour is not related to the homework.
 6. Visit https://localhost:3000/, and make sure that two column charts are loaded.